What is Urban Sprawl?

-Urban sprawl is widely spread-out development outside city centers, usually on previously undeveloped land.
+Urban sprawl is widespread development outside city centers, usually on previously undeveloped land.
+Also called suburban sprawl, urban sprawl is often created by developing farmland, forests, and wetlands.
 It is characterized by having few people per acre, homes that are separate from commercial and industrial areas, and branching street patterns.
-Urban sprawl, also called suburban sprawl, is often created by developing farmland, forests, and wetlands.

-Many environmental problems are associated with urban sprawl, which results in a loss of open space and agricultural land, increased dependence on automobiles and other vehicles, and high energy and water use.
-The spread-out nature of urban sprawl does not support public transportation.
-Because homes developed in urban sprawl are separate from places of work, stores, and services, residents must usually drive for all their travel.
+Urban sprawl results in increased dependence on automobiles and other vehicles, and high energy and water use.
+Urban sprawl often does not support the use of public transportation.
+Because homes are spread out and separate from places of work, stores, and services, residents must usually drive for all their travel.

-Urban sprawl can cause increased traffic, worsening air and water pollution, threats to ground water supplies, high rates of polluted water runoff, destruction of wildlife habitat, and increased flooding.
-Urban sprawl also contributes to longer commutes, high costs of services, and blighted and dying city centers.
+Urban sprawl can cause increased traffic, worsening air and drinking water, threats to groundwater supplies, high rates of polluted runoff, and increased flooding.
+Urban sprawl also contributes to longer commutes, high costs of services, and neglected city centers.
+It can lead to habitat loss for native species in the area, and thus allow more invasive species.